 Artist Statement

-Clean color and sharp contrast created by light and shadow best describe my work in watercolors and oils.
+Clean color and sharp contrast created by light and shadow best describe my work inwatercolors, oilsand acrylics.
 By focusing on a close-up view or an interesting angle, a variety of subjects can be dramatized by building forms with strong values.

-Andrea Vincent is inspired by her travels around the world, which recently include Antarctica, China, Japan, Europe and South America.
+Andrea Vincent is inspired by her travels that include Antarctica, Australia, New Zealand, South Pacific, Central and South America, Africa, Europe, The Balkans, China, Tibet, and Japan.
 On her annual visits to Bermuda and the U.S. Southwest, she prefers to work on location; however, she often finds it helpful to capture images in photographs for future paintings.
+She works mainly in her art studio located at the Palette and Chisel Academy of Fine Arts in Chicago, Illinois.

 “WATERCOLOR IS FLUID SIMPLICITY”